lucaselblanc/pollardslambda/README.md

  The entire search state: walker positions, scalar coefficients, and the distinguished-point table, can be saved to disk and restored exactly where it left off.
 Saves are written atomically via a PID-namespaced temporary file promoted by a single `rename(2)`, with `fsync` on both the file and its parent directory before commit, guaranteeing full recovery even after a hard power loss.
 Every snapshot carries an integrity checksum and is validated against the current run parameters before any state is touched, so neither corruption nor a configuration mismatch can produce a silent incorrect resume.

-#### Pre-Computed Points ```windowSize``` in L2/L3 Caches
+#### Pre-Computed Points ```windowSize``` in L1/L2/L3 Caches

- The step window is adjusted according to cache behavior.

-Small searches benefit from larger entropy tables.

-Large searches prioritize lower latency cache access.

-The objective is balancing entropy and memory locality.
+ The step window is dynamically adjusted according to the processor's cache behavior.
+While small searches benefit from larger entropy tables, large searches prioritize lower latency cache access, making the ultimate objective to perfectly balance step entropy and memory locality.

 #### Distinguished Points (DP)